REUTERS/Mohamed Abd El Ghany

 Egypt's railway workers decided to stage an open-ended sit-in at Cairo's Ramses station on Tuesday, following the tragic Bardashin train accident that happened overnight.

 A train traveling from Upper Egypt to Cairo derailed on Tuesday morning, killing 19 conscripts and injuring 107, in yet another traffic tragedy.

-In a similar incident, 50 people, mostly children, were killed when a school bus crashed into a train in a city South of Cairo last November.
+A train had rammed a school bus in a similar incident where 50 people, mostly children, were killed in a city South of Cairo in mid-November.